glouw/blog/_posts/2018-03-11-littlewolf.md

 ![](/images/lw/1.PNG)

 The distance between each ray in relation to the field of view must be equal.
-This is easily accomplished by linear interpolating the field of view with an x percentage of the x-resolution.
+This is accomplished by linear interpolating the field of view with an x percentage of the x-resolution.

     const Point direction = lerp(camera, x / (float) gpu.xres);

 This yeilds one directional vector for each column the screen.
-Assuming the screen resolution is 700 pixels wide, distances d0 - d699 (inclusive) in the image above.
+Assuming the screen resolution is 700 pixels wide, distances d0 - d699 (inclusive) are generaed as seen in the image above.

 A ray jumps both a vertical square and a horizontal square.
 The shortest distance of the two is the correct jump of the ray.
 Seen below, B is a horizontal jump at (0.8, 1.0) and B1 is a vertical jump at (1.0, 1.23).
 B is closest and is chosen